weaver/moniker/README.md

 ## Synopsis ##

+Moniker provides a default adjective/noun generator.
+Use it like this:

+    var Moniker = require('moniker');
+    console.log(Moniker.choose());
+    // Example output: murky-hands

-To use Moniker, create a generator.
+You can also make a custom generator.
 Generators create random names using dictionaries.
-Moniker has built-in `noun`, `verb`, and `adjective` dictionaries, or you can create your own.
+Moniker has built-in `noun`, `verb`, and `adjective` dictionaries, or you can add your own.

     var Moniker = require('moniker');
     var names = Moniker.generator([Moniker.adjective, Moniker.noun]);
     console.log(names.choose());
-    // Example output: murky-hands

 ## Installation ##